miguellopezbecona/Migration-Profiler/README.md

 * A line plot where X axis is the number of memory page and Y axis is the number of different threads that access to that memory page.

 ## Compiling and executing
 The app requires `libnuma-dev` package, so you need to install it first.
 It also uses [libpfm](http://perfmon2.sourceforge.net/) but it is already compiled and included in the repository.
-Note that `perf_event_paranoid` system file should contain a zero or else the profiler will not be able to read the hardware counters.
+Note that, unless you are root, `perf_event_paranoid` system file should contain a zero or else the profiler will not be able to read the hardware counters.
 You can solve it with the following command:
 ```bash
 echo "0" | sudo tee /proc/sys/kernel/perf_event_paranoid > /dev/null
 ```